etreynolds/capstone-1/proposal/PROPOSAL.md

-# Capstone I Proposal -- Media Memoir
+# Capstone I Proposal &rarr; Media Memoir

 ## Overview

-The *Media Memoir* is an application that will allow users to register, login, keep a log of movies and tv shows they watch, see information about the movies and tv shows they watch, and view watch summaries and statistics.
+The **_Media Memoir_** is an application that will allow users to register, login, keep a log of movies and tv shows they watch, see information about the movies and tv shows they watch, and view watch summaries and statistics.
 The [TMDB API](https://www.themoviedb.org/documentation/api) provides access to a wealth of information and data points on movies and tv shows that will be utilited.

 ## Goals